-- Urgently review their contract portfolio and inform suppliers who they believe are at risk that they will continue to be paid as normal (even if service delivery is disrupted or temporarily suspended) until at least the end of June. - Put in place the most appropriate payment measures to support supplier cash flow; this might include a range of approaches such as forward ordering, payment in advance/pre-payment, interim payments, and payment on order (not receipt). - If the contract involves payment by results then payment should be based on previous invoices, for example the average monthly payment over the previous three months. - To qualify, suppliers should agree to act on an open book basis and make cost data available to the contracting authority during this period.
+- Urgently review their contract portfolio and inform suppliers who they believe are at risk that they will continue to be paid as normal (even if service delivery is disrupted or temporarily suspended). - Put in place the most appropriate payment measures to support supplier cash flow; this might include a range of approaches such as forward ordering, payment in advance/pre-payment, interim payments, and payment on order (not receipt).

+- If the contract involves payment by results then payment should be based on previous invoices, for example the average monthly payment over the previous three months. - To qualify, suppliers should agree to act on an open book basis and make cost data available to the contracting authority during this period.
 They should continue to pay employees and flow down funding to their subcontractors. - Ensure invoices submitted by suppliers are paid immediately on receipt (reconciliation can take place in slower time) to maintain cash flow in the supply chain and protect jobs.

-The guidance was shared and discussed with key contract owners across the Councils and with the Senior Leadership team to ensure the Councils were compliant and following the guidance.
-Some examples of actions taken in response to this was additional financial support was given to the two externally managed Leisure Centres and instead of twice weekly payments to suppliers the Councils moved to daily payments and brought forward payments earlier than they were due.
+The guidance was shared and discussed with key contract owners across the Councils and with the Senior Leadership Team to ensure the Councils were compliant and following the guidance.
+Discussions continued with suppliers as the situation changed and new burdens were placed on building contractors for example who needed to incur additional costs for PPE and social distancing measures to enable them to return to work and deliver their contractual obligations.

-Discussions will continue with suppliers as the situation changes and new burdens are placed on building contractors for example who may incur additional costs for PPE and social distancing measures to enable them to return to work and deliver their contractual obligations.
-The Corporate Manager for Finance and Commissioning and Procurement is satisfied that procurement activities are undertaken effectively within the Council and that appropriate systems and processes are in place to enable contracts to be managed effectively.
+The Corporate Manager for Finance and Commissioning and Procurement is satisfied that procurement activities are undertaken effectively within the Council however more robust systems and processes need to be in place to enable contracts to be managed effectively.